Andreea-c30/PAD_Labs/README.md

     - Python as the programing language
     - SQLite as the database
     - gRPC as communication pattern
+    - Circuit Breaker to handle API failures gracefully
 - User Interaction Service
     - Python as the programing language
-    - Redis as the database to store chat history
+    - MongoDB as the database to store chat history
-    - gRPC real time communication pattern
+    - Websokets real time communication pattern
+    - Circuit Breaker to prevent chat service disruptions from affecting other services
 - Gateway
     - JavaScript as the programming language (Node.js using Express.js)
+    - Monitoring and Logging integrating ELK for log aggregation and Prometheus + Grafana for performance monitoring
+- Cache service
+      - Redis for consistent hashing and caching
+      - High availability - Redis cluster setup with replica nodes for fault tolerance
+- Saga Coordinator:
+    - To manage multi-service transactions for instance reservation and adoption process
+    - To ensure eventual consistency across services
+- ETL Service & Data Warehouse:
+    - Periodically extracts data from SQLite and Redis to a data warehouse for reporting and analytics purposes
+- Monitoring Stack
+    - ELK Stack to aggregate logs from all services
 ## Design Data Management

 Data management will be carried out in separate databases.
 SQLite will be used for posts related to animals, and Redis will be used to keep chat history.